federicorinaldi/SelfDrivingCarNanoDegree/Term1/Project4/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-The next step in the pipeline is to convert to YUV and HLS color spaces.
-There are more examples of the benefits of using this color spaces on the notebook.
-Then I select the U and V (YUV) and S (HLS) channels and convert to grayscale, I didn't know how to convert to grayscale in this mixed color space but I found the solution on [one of the students submission](https://github.com/GeoffBreemer/SDC-Term1-P4-Advanced-Lane-Finding/blob/master/BinaryThresholder.py#L17).
+The next step in the pipeline is to convert to HLS color space.
+There are more examples of the benefits of using this color space on the notebook.
+Then I select the S (HLS) channel and filter it through a threshold.

-After that I followed by putting the grayscaled image through the functions abs_sobel_thresh, abs_sobel_thresh, mag_thresh, dir_threshold and hls_select all of those discussed during the course.
+After that I followed by putting the grayscaled image through the functions abs_sobel_thresh, abs_sobel_thresh, mag_thresh, dir_threshold all of those discussed during the course.
 I've combined all of those images and ended up with my binary image:

 ![alt text][image9]